Crypto-Arsenal/public/docs/trader/01-get-started/03-trading/03-backtest.md

 # Backtest

-- pick a trading bot from arena and add to watchlist
+- Pick a trading bot from arena and add to watchlist